 Most ACs need to have yearly tune-ups, gas valves, and maintenance checks, and if you’re regular with these checks, you won’t have too much of a problem with your AC during the summer when it’s most in use.

-If you skip these yearly maintenance checks, you can expect your AC to last for less than it should and perform poorly when you need it most.
+Orca Realty Management warns that if you skip these yearly maintenance checks, you can expect your AC to last for less than it should and perform poorly when you need it most.
 But if you’re keeping up with the maintenance and still experiencing issues, it might be a cause of a dying AC.

 Your Bills Are Through the Roof